englercj/psm/README.md

 Configuration
 -------------
-There are a couple configuration files in the psm directory, `config.json` holds application configurations, and `servers.json` is a list of servers to initialize with.
+There are a couple configuration files in the `psm/config` directory, `config.json` holds the main application configuration, `servers.json` is a list of servers to manage.

 ### Example `config.json`